Finding Your Online Doctorate in Education (EdD) Program

 Applying to an Online EdD Program

-Although many online EdD programs have a core set of prerequisites and application requirements, variation does exist.
-For example, colleges that cater to a more experienced student body may put less emphasis on standardize tests.
-In contrast, schools or programs with a focus on statistical analysis in education may look for students with a strong quantitative score on the GRE.
+While many online EdD programs have similar prerequisites and application requirements, there may be variation between programs.
+Some colleges that primarily serve a more experienced student population may place less emphasis on standardized test scores.
+In contrast, programs with a focus on statistical analysis in education may look for students with a strong quantitative score on the GRE.
 Let’s take a look at a few common program requirements and how they could impact your online EdD journey.

 • A master’s degree in a relevant field.Most online EdD programs require the candidate to have earned a master’s degree from a regionally accredited institution, with a minimum GPA of 3.0 or higher.
 Others may go further and require applicants to have a 3.0 in all upper-division coursework, as well.